 The team have a wealth of experience accrued over many years and professions.
-Mike and Jackie had long careers in the blue light emergency services, Denis was in the military and runs his own businesses locally, Derek has project management experience for a range of international companies, Tony was an engineering manager and is also a local Councillor, Bill has experience in HM Coastguard and resilience planning, Rex is in specialist retailing, Laura is working in a local school and Lauren has experience in care home settings.
+Mike and Jackie had long careers in the blue light emergency services, Denis was in the military and runs his own businesses locally, Derek has project management experience for a range of international companies, Tony was an engineering manager and is also a local Councillor, Bill has experience in HM Coastguard and HM Government resilience planning, Rex is in specialist retailing, Laura is working in a local school and Lauren has experience in care home settings.
 Woo, Andy and Sandra have backgrounds in the Military Services.
 All our operational members have either undertaken enhanced levels of training or will do so over the coming months.

 The amount of time individual responders give is up to them and depends on their circumstances, but we do ask for a meaningful commitment in terms of hours per month.
 This is now expected to be a very minimum of 20 hours across the whole month.
 Not a massive amount and you are likely to be at home for most of that time until needed and so that's why we ask it is treated as the absolute minimum.
 Some who are at home during the day cover the daytime hours, those who work during the day cover the evenings or weekends, and we have those who cover right through the night.
 Our aim is to provide full 24/7 cover whenever we can achieve it.
 Those joining since mid-2010 have been expected to commit this minimum number of hours on-call per month to ensure we can provide the service we would want, and to keep their skills and experiences up to date.
 Being a community first responder is a serious commitment and not one to be treated lightly.
 Not everyone has what it takes to perform the role.
 The cost of training and equipping our volunteers is such that we require this minimum commitment.